serguei9090/theme-ai-generator/README.md

 # Theme AI Generator

+## 🏆 Agents League Submission
+This project is a technical demonstration developed specifically for the **Agents League (Creative Apps)** competition.

+### ⚠️ Legal & Educational Disclaimer
+* **Purpose:** This repository is an academic and competitive submission.
+It is intended to showcase architectural patterns using GitHub Copilot SDK, and MCP.
+* **Non-Commercial:** This is a non-commercial prototype.
+No services are being sold, and no unauthorized employment is being conducted through this project.
+* **License:** Open-sourced under the **Apache License 2.0** for community educational purposes.

 [![CI](https://github.com/serguei9090/theme-ai-generator/actions/workflows/ci.yml/badge.svg)](https://github.com/serguei9090/theme-ai-generator/actions/workflows/ci.yml)

 Creative Theme AI Generator is a multi-surface design assistant that helps users generate and refine UI color palettes using chat, then preview the result across realistic Website, Web App, Desktop App, and Mobile App mockups.